matoH12/MRTG-admin-DASHBOARD/README.md

 ```

-For authenticate you can use keaycloak sso system ove openid protocol.
+For authenticate you can use keaycloak sso system over openid protocol.
 Configure credential in:

 authenticate.php

 ```sh